camjackson/souvlaki/packages/souvlaki/README.md

 This works OK, but as your test suite grows to cover lots of different scenarios, the test wrapper often becomes heavily parameterised and a bit unweildy.

-What we really want is smaller, composable test wrappers, and an easy way to grab just the ones we need, configure them for a specific test case, and then combine them.
+What we really want is an easy way to:

+1. create small, composable test wrappers
+2. select and configure them for each test
+3. recombine them into a wrapper component

 ## The solution

+Souvlaki gives us a few different functions to solve the above problems.

 ### `createHelper`